L'école M is committed to sustainable development

 Joséphine Vigouroux

-Environmental issues are now at the heart of global concerns.
-Aware of our role as a transmitter, we atécole Mwish to raise awareness and enable children to become involved in an eco-citizen approach from an early age.
-This year, the school is making a long-term commitment to sustainable development by joining the Eco-Ecole programme.
+Environmental issues are at the heart of global concerns today.
+Aware of our role in transmitting knowledge, at école M, we aim to raise awareness and enable children to adopt an eco-citizen approach from an early age.
+This year, the school is making a long-term commitment to sustainable development by joining the Eco-Ecole program.

 At école M, raising our students' awareness of sustainable development, ecology, environmental preservation, recycling and ecogestures is a priority, so that from an early age they become aware of their impact on the planet and become eco-citizens.
 We have decided to frame our environmental approach by joining the Eco école program, an international program for education in sustainable development (ESD), supported by the French Ministry of Education.

-From October 2019, with the help of parents, we are committed to becoming a clean and responsible school.
+Since October 2019, with the help of parents, we have committed to this initiative to become a clean and responsible school.

 • Our school project for the 2019-20 school year: waste